 Admission Criteria and Application

-• hold a bachelor’s degree in communication systems or computer science, or
+• Hold a Bachelor’s degree in Computer Science or Communication Systems, or

-• hold a HES bachelor’s degree in communication systems (from a Swiss University of Applied Sciences) with a grade point average of 5.0: 60 credits of the HES Gateway must be acquired before the admission to the master’s program in data science is effective.
+• Hold an HES Bachelor’s degree in Computer Science or Communication Systems (from a Swiss University of Applied Sciences) with a grade point average of at least 5.0.
+In this case, candidates must acquire 60 credits through the HES Gateway in Computer Science and Communication Systems before formal admission to the Master’s program.

 Additional information